fynv/fynv.github.io/ProgrammingGPUAcrossTheLaunguageBoundaries.md

 compilation for CUDA too, which is called NVRTC.

-Now let's see how run-time compilation can be used to build libraries as poweful as the template libraries while they are still reusable in another language.
+Now let's see how run-time compilation can be used to build libraries as poweful as the template libraries while they are still reusable from another language.

+### As powerful as templates

 First, it is not difficult to imagine that most problem that can be solved using template programming can also be solved by automated string modifications of the source-code.
 The "instantiation" of a template is